Market

 with respect to Schemes of the Company as on March 31,

-2025, is available on the Company’s website at
+2026, is available on the Company's website at

-airtel.in/about-bharti/equity/results.
-The periodic disclosures
+www.airtel.in/about-bharti/equity/results.
+The periodic

 Sustainability Journey

-The Board remains deeply committed to the Environmental,
+The Board remains committed to the Environmental,

-Social, and Governance (ESG) agenda, striving to embed
+Social and Governance (ESG) agenda, striving to embed

 responsible and sustainable practices across all aspects of